 Hi, my name is John Byers and I'm in Champaign, Illinois.
 I'm a believer in our Lord Jesus Christ.
 When I graduated from the U of I

-get was as a Field Sales Rep with Hoover, calling on all the stores in East Central Illinois.
-Since I like to take stuff apart and fix it, and I was appalled by stories I heard about poor customer
+could get was as a Field Sales Rep with Hoover, calling on all the stores in East Central Illinois.
+Since I like to take stuff apart and fix it, and I was appalled by stories I heard about poor

-service (one I remember was a woman who wanted the best vacuum she could get, so they sold her the most expensive vacuum they had, a self propelled Hoover upright.
-The problem was, she had bare
+customer service (one I remember was a woman who wanted the best vacuum she could get, so they sold her the most expensive vacuum they had, a self propelled Hoover upright.
+The problem was, she had

-floors, which this upright was not good at cleaning.)
+bare floors, which this upright was not good at cleaning.)
 I decided to open my own store.
 I started accumulating trade-ins I bought from stores that ran trade-in sales.
-I arranged to rent space from the
+I arranged to rent space from

-Arnolds, who had a furniture store @ 208 W Main, downtown Urbana.
-They had been the exclusive Hoover dealer in Urbana back when Hoover only had 1 dealer per town(Hoover abandoned that marketing plan
+the Arnolds, who had a furniture store @ 208 W Main, downtown Urbana.
+They had been the exclusive Hoover dealer in Urbana back when Hoover only had 1 dealer per town(Hoover abandoned that marketing

-parts become unavailable for what were popular brands, we are more and more considering the likelihood of parts being available as criteria when we choose what to sell.
+closed and parts become unavailable for what were popular brands, we are more and more considering the likelihood of parts being available as criteria when we choose what to sell.

 In 1984 Mr Arnold sold the building and retired.
 I bought an old house at 1012 W University in Urbana.
 I chose it because I could afford it, it was zoned for business, was on a very busy street, had a gravel parking lot in back, and a garage to store old vacuums in.
 I had the lot paved, had some minor remodeling done and moved in.The building really was too small, but I stayed there for over 19 years.
 At times we turned away repairs because there was no more room for them.
 Aside from the garage in back full of old machines, I bought a 1000 sf warehouse east of town, plus I put up a small shed holding about 50 machines.
 Since many American factories have closed and parts for many older machines are no longer available we have hundreds of old vacuums we can scrap for parts.